-Helvetica is used as our main typeface, supported by Georgia italic for short quotes from BBC blogs and third party websites.
+For products that have not yet adopted BBC Reith, Helvetica Regular and Bold can be used instead (supported by Georgia italic for short quotes from BBC blogs and third party websites).

 On devices that don’t include Helvetica or Georgia as system fonts, we use the best sans-serif and serif alternatives available e.g. Arial for Windows and Roboto for Android.